-Industrial ethernet switches have broad application in industrial infrastructures such as smart grid, security & surveillance, intelligent rail & traffic and other utilities are driving the market.
+Industrial ethernet switches have broad application in industrial infrastructures such as smart grid, security & surveillance, intelligent rail & traffic and other utilities are driving the industrial ethernet switch market.
 In smart grid Ethernet switch plays a significant role in substation automation, reducing the expenditure and the complexity of wiring between devices found in many transmission & distribution substations by converging to an Ethernet-based network.

-Initial installment costs of these switches are high.
+The initial installation costs of these switches are high.
 The hardware installation and software has to be ordered according to the use which may include some extra functions.
 These additional services may increase the cost.
 Skilled labor is required to operate these sophisticated instruments.